julioom/inditex-test/README.md

 # Possible Improvements

-- Add libraries as I18N for translations or Currency Formatter for the currency formatter, e.g.
+- Add libraries as I18N for translations (product detail description list, for example) or Currency Formatter for the currency formatter.
 - Add components library as AntDesign, for example, or improve styles
 - Add lazy loading for the products page
 - Can be used localStorage to save the expiration time of the data if we want to have it even if we close the web